 10. Fiancée has relatives or friends in the U.S. who seem to be taking too large a role in match-making

-11. Fiancée was previously in the U.S. and overstayed the visa
+11. Fiancée was previously in the U.S. and overstayed

 12. Fiancée commits a misrepresentation during the interview (or so it seems to the interviewing officer)